New pumper trucks arrive in Haverhill

 “The new trucks provide reliability and an added water capacity,” O’Brien said of the newest pumpers, which allow the department to bolster its reserve fleet.
 “If one of those trucks (in the outer Rocks or Ayers Village stations) went down for maintenance or any other reason, we struggled to backfill — we didn’t have anything to replace it.
 Reserve trucks are very important.”

-The department now has two ladder trucks, eight pumper trucks and a rescue truck, the chief said.
+The department now has eight pumper trucks, two ladder trucks and a rescue truck, the chief said.
 The new trucks are instrumental to the fleet, he said, because pumper trucks carry water to a fire scene.

 O’Brien, who was deputy chief under now-retired Chief William Laliberty during the budget process, expressed appreciation for all involved in getting the new trucks to Haverhill.